ericclack/racket-candy-crush/doc/part1.rst

 Let's step through that so we understand what's going on:

-* First we tell Racket that we are using the Racket language -- this might seem an odd thing to have to say, but racket actually supports lots of different languages.
+* First we tell Racket that we are using the Racket language with `#lang` -- this might seem an odd thing to have to say, but racket actually supports lots of different languages.
 * Now we bring in a few modules that we need later in the program with `require`
 * We have 3 constants that we use that define how big the game world will be: `WIDTH`, `HEIGHT` AND `BLOCK-SIZE`
 * Next we tell racket how to draw our world -- and at the moment it is simply an `empty-scene` of the right size with a blue background.
-* Finally `big-bang` creates our universe (our game) with a single
-  function: a link to how to draw the game.
+* Finally `big-bang` creates our world with a single function: a link to how to draw the game.

-If you've not done so already, save your file and make a directory to keep your game files and images tidy -- and so that you can find them again.
+If you've not done so already, save your file and make a directory to keep your game files and images tidy -- and so that you can find them again later.

 Let's add some tiles
 --------------------

 Did you download the images (with instructions on the previous page)?
 First check that you put them in a directory called `images` then add the code below.

 First let's create a structure to represent our world.
 In the code that follows we've highlighted the new code in yellow.